salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="nodedocstextcontent-settermd"></a>

-## Node.prototype.textContent setter
+## set: Node.prototype.textContent [Main]

 ### Summary

 This property allows users to replace DOM inside the element with his text.
-In Lightning Web Security, we share the HEAD and BODY.
+In Locker, we share the HEAD and BODY.
 This will allow a malicious user to replace the DOM of the HEAD and BODY with his text.
 Therefore, corrupting the DOM.

 ### Distorted Behavior